Suliasi Vunivalu

-Suliasi Vunivalu (born 27 November 1995) is a professional rugby union footballer who plays for the Queensland Reds in the Super Rugby.
-His regular playing position is Wing.
+Suliasi Bainiua Vunivalu (born 27 November 1995) is a professional rugby union footballer who plays for the Queensland Reds in the Super Rugby and the Australian national team.
+His regular playing position is wing.

 Vunivalu previously played professional rugby league for the Melbourne Storm in the NRL, and Fiji at international level.
 He is a dual NRL premiership winning player of 2020 and 2017.

 Early life

-Vunivalu was born in Suva, Fiji, and grew up in the province of Bua and was educated at Lelean Memorial School.
-Vunivalu then moved to Auckland, New Zealand at the age of 16 and played rugby union for Saint Kentigern College.
+Vunivalu was born in Suva, Fiji, and grew up in the province of Bua and was educated at Nehru Memorial Primary School and later continued his studies at Lelean Memorial School.
+Vunivalu then moved to Auckland, New Zealand, at the age of 16 and played rugby union for Saint Kentigern College.
 When Vunivalu turned 17, he made the Blues development team after impressing in schoolboy rugby.
 He was then signed by the Melbourne Storm at 18 years old.

 Rugby league career

 Melbourne Storm

 In 2014 and 2015, Vunivalu played for the Melbourne Storm's NYC team.

 2016–17

 Vunivalu graduated to the Storm's Queensland Cup team, Eastern Suburbs Tigers.
 In Round 7, he made his NRL debut for the Storm against the Wests Tigers, scoring two tries on debut.
 He went on to score doubles in his second, third, fifth and eighth games also, gaining top position on the club's try-scorers list for the 2016 season.

 On 3 September, Vunivalu set the record for most tries in a debut season record by scoring his 22nd try of the season against the Cronulla-Sutherland Sharks, eclipsing the previous record of 21 tries set by Israel Folau back in 2007.
 He was also the top-try scorer of the season.
 On 2 October, he played in the 2016 NRL Grand Final loss against Cronulla-Sutherland.

 On 31 August, Vunivalu extended his contract with the Melbourne club until the end of the 2020 season.
 He was part of the Melbourne's premiership winning team against the North Queensland Cowboys in the 2017 NRL Grand Final.